top of page

 Detailed Example

-In one training phase, a lifter consistently rotated variations such as the 2 Board Press and Close Grip Bench Press weekly.
+In one training phase, I consistently rotated variations such as the 2 Board Press and Close Grip Bench Press weekly.
 The result was measurable increases in raw bench press maxes, underscoring the effectiveness of targeting weak points through deliberate variation.
 Additionally, the Incline Bench Press introduced a fresh stimulus, leading to noticeable improvements in overhead pressing strength—a direct benefit for strongman events like the log press.

 Max Effort Lower Body (ME LB)